yum-food/YOTS/README.md

 animated, we must generate animations for (gameobject,neighbor_material) for every neighboring material on that gameobject.** These generated animations should be logged during generation.

+### 3. GUI frontend

+There's no reason why we can't make a GUI for generating and modifying the config file.
+This would be appealing to some users.